-The first article, "The Opportunity to Turn Around': An Islamic Bioethics Approach to the Responsibility of Physicians to Care For Their Patients in the Face of War, Sickness, and Strife," evaluates whether it is ethical for medical professionals to leave their posts in times of crises.
-Author Eva McCord uses religious discourse to propose unified recommendations for the World Health Organization (WHO) and the United Nations.
+The first article, "The Opportunity to Turn Around: An Islamic Bioethics Approach to the Responsibility of Physicians to Care For Their Patients in the Face of War, Sickness, and Strife," evaluates whether it is ethical for medical professionals to leave their posts in times of crises.
+The authors use religious discourse to propose unified recommendations for the World Health Organization (WHO) and the United Nations.